 Although all the above mentioned works \cite{Leivadeas2019,Wang:IoT:2018,Yala2018,mouradian2018application} consider latency requirements (either as minimisation objective or as constraint), none of them accounts for dynamic variations of network status, which instead can influence the extent to which QoS requirements are satisfied in the long run.
 Neither security aspects are taken into account.

-Typically, VNF placement approaches that consider dynamic network conditions either recompute placement and enforce scaling and/or migration actions \cite{Cziva2018} or try to find a solution that is robust against network status variations \cite{Cheng_JSAC2018}.
-Cziva et al. \cite{Cziva2018} formulate the problem of edge VNF placement as an ILP to derive latency-optimal deployments of VNFs (they do not consider chaining constraints).
+Typically, VNF placement approaches that consider dynamic network conditions either recompute placement \cite{Cziva2018}, enforce scaling and/or migration actions \cite{eramo2017approach,jia2018online} or try to find a solution that is robust against network status variations \cite{Cheng_JSAC2018}. \cite{Cziva2018} formulate the problem of edge VNF placement as an ILP to derive latency-optimal deployments of VNFs.
 They also define a dynamic scheduler that recomputes placement to account for latency variations on links.
 This scheduling problem, which consists in selecting the time for placement recalculation so that unnecessary VNF migrations are prevented and latency violations are bound, is solved using optimal stopping theory.
-However, chaining constraints are not modelled.
+While \cite{Cziva2018} deals with placement of single VNFs and infrastructure dinamicity is modelled only in terms of network latency variation, \prototype\ handles chains of VNFs and accounts for probabilistic distributions of latency and available bandwidth of links as well as of resource node capacity.
 In \cite{Cheng_JSAC2018} network dynamics are taken into account to find temporal robust placement solutions.
 The SFC placement is formulated as a Stochastic Resource Allocation problem that exploits both currently observed network information and future variation.
-However, the work does not tackle latency-aware placement and the network model does not represent variations of neither network latency nor node resources, as our work does.
-Zhu and Huang \cite{EdgePlace2018} formulate a stochastic programming problem that minimizes the placement cost and aims at achieving high availability application deployments.
+However, the work does not tackle latency-aware placement and the network model does not represent variations of neither network latency nor node resources, as our work does. \cite{EdgePlace2018} formulate a stochastic programming problem that minimizes the placement cost and aims at achieving high availability application deployments.
 The problem formulation thus accounts for probabilities of VM, host and link failures, but does not consider latency constraints.